jpetitcolas/jpetitcolas.github.com/_talks/2015-12-16-zombo-reloaded-introduction-to-webpack.md

 ---

 Webpack is an awesome module bundler.
 But, it lacks a real *Getting Started* tutorial.
 So, let's discover this tool together on a real project: the [Zombo.com](http://zombo.com/) rebuild.
+And let's use ES6 and SASS, as we like to live on the edge! ;)

 <div class='embed-container'>
 	<iframe src='/slides/2015-12-17-zombo-reloaded-webpack-sass.html#/' frameborder='0' allowfullscreen></iframe>